Nuclear marine propulsion: Russian Navy

-The Kirov class, Soviet designation 'Project 1144 Orlan' (sea eagle), is a class of nuclear-powered guided-missile cruisers of the Soviet Navy and Russian Navy, the largest and heaviest surface combatant warships (i.e. not an aircraft carrier or amphibious assault ship) in operation in the world.
-Among modern warships, they are second in size only to large aircraft carriers, and of similar size to a World War II era battleships.
+The Kirov class, Soviet designation 'Project 1144 Orlan' (sea eagle), is a class of nuclear-powered guided-missile cruisers of the Soviet Navy and Russian Navy, the largest and heaviest surface combatant warships (i.e. not an aircraft carrier, amphibious assault ship, or submarine) in operation in the world.
+Among modern warships, they are second in size only to large aircraft carriers, and of similar size to World War II era battleships.
 The Soviet classification of the ship-type is "heavy nuclear-powered guided missile cruiser" (тяжёлый атомный ракетный крейсер).
 The ships are often referred to as battlecruisers by Western defence commentators due to their size and general appearance.

 United States Navy

 The United States Navy at one time had nuclear-powered cruisers as part of its fleet.
 The first such ship was USS Long Beach (CGN-9).
 Commissioned in 1961, she was the world's first nuclear-powered surface combatant.
 She was followed a year later by USS Bainbridge (DLGN-25).
 While Long Beach was designed and built as a cruiser, Bainbridge began life as a frigate, though at that time the Navy was using the hull code "DLGN" for "destroyer leader, guided missile, nuclear".

 The last nuclear-powered cruisers the Americans would produce would be the four-ship Virginia class.
 USS Virginia (CGN-38) was commissioned in 1976, followed by USS Texas (CGN-39) in 1977, USS Mississippi (CGN-40) in 1978 and finally USS Arkansas (CGN-41) in 1980.
 Ultimately, all these ships proved to be too costly to maintain and they were all retired between 1993 and 1999.